 I caught the photo bug in the early 1980s with my old Olympus OM-1 (still works!) and Kodachrome 25 slide film.
 I’m strictly a weekend warrior, and use consumer Digital SLRs these days.
-My current camera setup is an Olympus E-620 DSLR for setup shots and an Olympus SP-550UZ all-in-one that I keep on my pack belt for informal shots or potential Sasquatch sightings.
+My current camera setup is an Olympus E-M10 Mark III for setup shots and an iPhone SE 2020 that I keep on my pack belt for informal shots or potential Sasquatch sightings.
 I like Olympus cameras for their affordability, optic quality, history of innovation and especially in creating compact cameras tailored to the outdoors.

-For the Olympus E-620, I carry three lenses: an 11-22mm wide angle, a 14-54mm general purpose zoom and the telephoto 40-150mm kit lens that comes with the camera.
+For the Olympus E-M10, I carry three lenses: an 9-18mm super wide angle for landscapes, a 12-50mm general purpose and video power zoom that is usually on the camera and 40-150mm telephoto lens for detail and macro shots.
 I also carry a multiplier, seldom used.
 For filters, I simply keep a polarizer on each lens almost all the time.
 It’s true that I lose a couple stops, but it’s also rare that I don’t have need for a polarizer in a given scene.
-I sometimes carry a set of Cokin graduated neutral density filters for use in mountain photography.
-They’re a pain to use, but worthwhile in some instances — though I’m increasingly blending bracketed exposures, instead.
+I also carry a set of neutral density filters for shooting long exposures in bright light.

-For accessories, I use a couple of different Slik tripod models: the classic, tank-like Slik U212 DX (that is nearly indestructable, though I’ve had three) and the lightweight Slik Sprint Pro for longer trips into the backcountry.
+For accessories, I use a couple of different Slik tripod models: the classic, tank-like Slik U212 DX (that is nearly indestructable, though I’ve had three) when I feel like carrying a heavy tripod around and the lightweight Slik Sprint Pro for longer trips into the backcountry.
 Both are the right mix of quality and affordability.
-I’ve also got two packs tailored for camera gear: the Mountainsmith Odyssey backpack for the winter months, and the Mountainsmith Lumbar series daypack for most of the year.
-The latter isn’t designed to be a camera pack, but is roomy and well-suited to camera gear.

 Happily, some of the best photos I’ve seen come from humble cameras that anyone can use.
 In the end, a photo is only as good as the eye of the photographer who took it!
 That part just takes time and practice – something I’m still working on, every chance I get.